Barring out

-by Maria Edgeworth (1796), and the 1948 Billy Bunter story "Barring Out".
+by Maria Edgeworth (1796), and the 1948 Billy Bunter story Billy Bunter's Barring-Out.

 More serious incidents of barring out reportedly took place at The Royal School, Armagh, and Belfast Royal Academy in Northern Ireland; and at the Royal High School, Edinburgh.

 Dr. Samuel Johnson reports a story that Joseph Addison, when a schoolboy, was the ringleader of a barring out at his school.